saxent/buildtest-configs/CONTRIBUTING.md

-Want to contribute back to this project and make this project a success?
+Want to contribute back to buildtest and make this project a success?
-Please follow the instructions below, we would love to get your feedback to improve this project.
+Please follow the instructions below, we would love to get your feedback to help improve this project and be meaningful.

 ## Preparation